-The Planning Commission shall give public notice of a hearing on a proposed vacation by publication once in the official city newspaper by the Subdivision Administrator.
 At least 20 clear days, not including the day of the hearing, shall elapse between the date of such publication and the date set for such hearing.
 Such notice shall state (1) the nature of the vacation petition, (2) the legal description of the property and (3) the date, time and place for the hearing before the Planning Commission.
 The notice may contain the information that the hearing may be adjourned from time to time upon a motion to continue in the future at some stated date, time and place.
-Furthermore, the Subdivision Administrator, by rule, shall mail a notice via the US Postal Service at least 20 days before the hearing, not including the day the notice was mailed or the day of the meeting, to all affected utility providers; all owners of land proposed for vacation; all landowners abutting a street, alley or easement; and owners on the opposite side of the street from vacations of setbacks and access control.
+Furthermore, the Subdivision Administrator, by rule, shall mail a notice via the US Postal Service at least 20 days before the hearing, not including the day the notice was mailed or the day of the hearing, to all affected utility providers; all owners of land proposed for vacation; all landowners abutting the proposed street, alley or easement to be vacated; and owners on the opposite side of the street from vacations of setbacks and access control.
 The petitioner(s) shall provide a list of such landowners as required by the Subdivision Administrator, including names, addresses and zip codes.